 Banbury Shed: Collett 0-4-2T no 1455 in store alongside Banbury shed in the summer of 1962.
 The locomotive was eventually cut up at Swindon Works approximately 2 years later.

 Wolverhampton Stafford Road Works: King Henry VII stands in the yard of the former Stafford Road works in Wolverhampton, on 15 August 1962.
-The locomotive, which had been withdrawn from nearby 84A Stafford Road shed in September of that year, was cut up in a local scrapyard the following March.
+The Pacific was withdrawn from nearby 84A Stafford Road shed in September of that year and cut up in a local scrapyard the following March.

 Wolverhampton Stafford Road: Castle class 4-6-0 no 5047 Earl of Dartmouth photographed on Wolverhampton's Stafford Road shed (84A) in August 1962, one month before official withdrawal by BR.
 The shed itself closed completely in September the following year.
 An industrial estate now covers the site.